ekuiter/PCLocator/README.md

 Leave off the `<line>` to get a tabular overview of all presence conditions using all parsers.

+To account for platform-specific macro usage, it is suggested to generate a platform header file with `echo - | gcc -dM - -E -std=gnu99` and pass it with `--platform`.

 #### Configuration space

 Derive the satisfying configuration space from a feature model in the DIMACS